top of page

 A City-Owned Grocery Store Is Coming to East Harlem.
 Here Are the Details to Know.

-Mayor Zohran Mamdani announced on Sunday plans to open Manhattan's first city-run grocery store in East Harlem.
+Mayor Zohran Mamdani today announced plans to open Manhattan's first city-run grocery store in East Harlem.

 Offering groceries at subsidized prices, the store will be one of five to open throughout the city, one in each borough.